 - Scheduled “power downs” are published here.

-HamVideo is off presently.
+HamVideo is presently transmitting.

 - The HamTV Technical Team will try and answer your questions relative to the setting up and the use of a HamTV ground station.

 MiniTiouner : The Up-to-Date HamTV Receiver

 HamTV : Digital Amateur Television from the International Space Station